isomerpages/moe-jpjc/_partnerships/JPJC Alumni.md

 <p>
 The college will be announcing the formation of JPJC Alumni soon, and will provide updates here on the school website.</p>

-<h5><strong>Invitation to contribute</strong></h5>
+<h4><strong>Invitation to contribute</strong></h4>
 <p>
 We invite you to come to JPJC to contribute to the school experiences of our current students.
 There are a great variety of ways.
-For example:
+For example:</p>
 <ul>
 	<li><strong>Further Education and Career Guidance:</strong> Providing advice regarding university education and career guidance in terms of providing industry insights, work attachment opportunities, learning journeys to corporations for our students.</li>
 	<li><strong>Volunteering Opportunities:</strong> Creating platforms for our students to organise VIA-related programmes so as to play a part to contribute to the community.</li>
-	<li><strong>Speaker’s Series:</strong> Establishing networks, through sharing of life experiences to motivate our students and providing further education and career guidance.</li></ul></p>
+	<li><strong>Speaker’s Series:</strong> Establishing networks, through sharing of life experiences to motivate our students and providing further education and career guidance.</li></ul>

 <p>
 Please contact Mrs Tan-Lim Soh Whee at <a href="mailto:tan-lim_soh_whee@moe.edu.sg">tan-lim_soh_whee@moe.edu.sg</a> for more details.</p>